-A. Upon presentation of credentials or other documents as may be required by law, the Licensee shall allow authorized representatives of the Department or other agencies with jurisdiction over a portion of the certified facility and any authorized off-site mitigation/compensation or otherwise associated areas:
+A. Upon presentation of credentials or other documents as may be required by law, the Licensee shall allow authorized representatives of the Department or other agencies with jurisdiction over a portion of the Certified Facility and any authorized offsite mitigation/compensation or otherwise associated areas:

-1. At reasonable times, to enter upon the certified facility in order to monitor activities within their respective jurisdictions for purposes of assessing compliance with this certification; or
+1. At reasonable times, to enter upon the Certified Facility in order to monitor activities within their respective jurisdictions for purposes of assessing compliance with this Certification; or

-2. During business hours, to enter the Licensee’s premises in which records are required to be kept under this certification; and to have access to and copy any records required to be kept under this certification.
+2. During business hours, to enter the Licensee’s premises in which records are required to be kept under this Certification; and to have access to and copy any records required to be kept under this Certification.

-B. When requested by the Department, on its own behalf or on behalf of another agency with regulatory jurisdiction, the Licensee shall within 10 working days, or such longer period as may be mutually agreed upon by the Department and the Licensee, furnish any information required by law, which is needed to determine compliance with the certification.
-If the Licensee becomes aware that relevant facts were not submitted or were incorrect in the SCA or in any report to the Department or other agencies, such facts or information shall be promptly corrected and submitted.
+B. When requested by the Department, on its own behalf or on behalf of another agency with regulatory jurisdiction, the Licensee shall within a reasonable timeframe as may be mutually agreed upon by the Department and the Licensee, furnish any information required by law, which is needed to determine compliance with the Certification.

 [Rules 62-4.160(7)(a) and Rule62-4.160(15), F.A.C.]